Animal protection group offers $10K reward to hold wolf poachers accountable

 The DNR’s report on the February harvest found four wolves were illegally taken during the hunt, which were presented at registration.
 The agency detected 16 illegal killings of wolves from April 2019 to April 2020.

-Research has shown that illegal kills account for around 9 percent of deaths each year.
+Research has shown that illegal kills account for around 9% of deaths each year.
 One study by University of Wisconsin-Madison researchers, found that around 100 wolves were killed on top of the 218 wolves that were harvested during the February wolf hunt.

 The DNR encourages people to report any suspected violations to its violation hotline: 1-800-TIP-WDNR.